To book Marcus Brigstocke please contact your JLA Agent.

 On Radio 4 he is the angry youngish man on The Now Show, with Punt and Dennis, and his own show The Brig Society.
 He has written and performed several series of Giles Wemmbley-Hogg Goes Off and The Museum Of Everything.
 He also played Packer, Head of Unthinkable Solutions in Think the Unthinkable.

-A fixture at the Edinbugh Fringe, usually with two shows, Marcus’ live performances sell out across the country.
-On the big screen he has appeared in Love Actually, Piccadilly Jim, Telstar: The Joe Meek Story, and Beyond The Sea - the latter two starring Kevin Spacey.
+A fixture at the Edinburgh Fringe, usually with two shows, Marcus’ live performances sell out across the country.
+On the big screen he has appeared in Love Actually, Piccadilly Jim, Telstar: The Joe Meek Story, and Beyond The Sea.
 He played King Arthur in the hit Monty Python musical Spamalot.
 He’s even appeared on a No.11 chart ‘hit’ with DJ Dee-Kline - a logical progression from his very brief early career as a podium dancer.

 Marcus Brigstocke at The Real Variety Show